thsutton/aeson-diff/README.md

 ### `json-diff` command

-- `json-diff` to compare JSON documents and extract their differences; and
+The `json-diff` command compares two JSON documents and extracts a patch describing the differences between the first document and the second.

 ### `json-patch` command

-- `json-patch` to apply a diff to a JSON document.
+The `json-patch` command applies a patch describing changes to be made to a JSON document.

 ### `aeson-diff` library